Tobi-De/fuzzy-couscous/README.md

 cuzzy make project_name
 ```

-> **Note**: You must have django installed in your global python interpreter for this command to work.
-If you try to
-> run this command on a version of django lower than **4**, it will fail with a nasty error.

 ## Development

 Poetry is required (not really, you can set up the environment however you want and install the requirements